-In the TACTIC project, some German disaster managers criticised the lack of risk awareness among the younger population, pointing out that public authorities have the main responsibility in this situation; they found the Internet the best method for communicating with young people.

-Similarly, the PEP project also identified that among "young people" (13-19 years old) problems included low levels of awareness, inaccurate perceptions and knowledge of natural disasters, and an inability to gauge which media stories to trust and which were rumours and misinformation.
-The PEP project also emphasized the importance of Internet and ICT tools for engaging young people in crisis management actions/organisations, rather than other methods that, for instance, might require higher commitment and reserving free time for voluntary work.
+In TACTIC some German disaster managers criticised the lack of risk awareness among the younger population, pointing out that public authorities have the main responsibility in this situation; they found the Internet the best method for communicating with young people.
+Similarly, in PEP they also identified that among "young people" (13-19 years old) problems included low levels of awareness, inaccurate perceptions and knowledge of natural disasters, and an inability to gauge which media stories to trust and which were rumours and misinformation.
+The PEP project also emphasized the importance of Internet and ICT tools for engaging young people in crisis management actions/organisations.